Goodness packed weekend sourdough

 Your base culture needs feeding approx. 1x/week.
 After removal of some of the culture to make your sourdough, replace with ~3 tbsp spelt flour and enough cooled boiled water to achieve a viscous paste, and store in the refrigerator in a sealed jar).
-If not using your dough, simply add 1 tbsp flour and some water to feed your culture until next use, and store in the refrigerator.
-If you culture is very slow to bubble, you can leave the starter culture out of the refrigerator for an hour or two to boost replication.
+If not using your dough, simply add 1 tbsp flour and some cooled boiled water to feed your culture until next use, and store in the refrigerator.
+If you culture is very slow to bubble, you can leave the starter culture out of the refrigerator for an hour or two (or overnight) to boost replication.

 Starter culture (each time you bake)